 Can you hang a cabinet on a plasterboard wall?

 Yes, but only through the metal stud frame or with special plasterboard anchors.
-A single screw into the plasterboard alone — no.
+One screw straight into plasterboard alone — no.

 At what height should upper cabinets be hung?

 The standard is the bottom edge at 140–160 cm from the floor.
-We adjust based on the residents’ height and the base unit dimensions.
+We set it according to the residents’ height and the base unit dimensions.

 Do the cabinets need to arrive assembled?